-(1) CUSIP numbers are included solely for the convenience of the owners of the Bonds CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data is provided by CUSIP Global Services, managed by FactSet Research Systems, Inc. on behalf of the American Bankers Association.
+(1) CUSIP data is provided by CUSIP Global Services, managed by FactSet Research Systems, Inc. on behalf of the American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
 None of the District, the Financial Advisor, or the Underwriters take any responsibility for the accuracy of CUSIP numbers.